corndeladmin/DevOps-Deeper-Testing/e2e-selenium/Readme.md

 Add a new test file in the `tests` folder, and point your test at another website, for example one that you work on or with.
 Can you get the test to navigate through a simple real user journey?

-> If you don't have an appropriate website to trial, we'll shortly use <demo.playwright.dev/todomvc> to test Playwright, so you can use that to get a comparison.
+> If you don't have an appropriate website to trial, we'll shortly use [the Playwright demo site](https://demo.playwright.dev/todomvc) to test Playwright, so you can use that to get a comparison.

+> Alternatively, have a go at adding useful end-to-end tests to the [Chessington testing exercise](https://github.com/corndeladmin/Devops-Chessington-Python) - can you get Selenium to play out a game of chess?

 ### Further reading